 - Submit Guidance Counselor Evaulation.
 (Due to large student caseloads, we understand if your counselor is unable to send a recommendation for you.
 Please contact us if this is the case.
 We would also encourage you to send an additional teacher recommendation letter in lieu of a counselor recommendation)

 - Submit Teacher Evaluation forms.
 We require letters from two teachers that taught you in core academic subjects (English, foreign language, history [social science], mathematics, or science).
 While we recommend that these teachers be from your last two years of high school, we will accept recommendation letters from 10th grade teachers.

 - Your counselor will submit the mid-year report with your first semester senior grades by March 1st via the common application.

-- Submit TOEFL, IELTS (if applicable), and Duolingo.
-In addition to SAT/ACT requirements, TOEFL/IELTS scores are required for students whose primary language is not English and who have not been enrolled in a school where English is the primary language of instruction.
+- Submit official TOEFL, IELTS, or the Duolingo English Test Scores.
+In addition to SAT/ACT requirements, TOEFL/IELTS/DET scores are required for students whose primary language is not English, or who do not study in a school where English is the primary language of instruction.
 Please visit our International Applicants webpage to learn more about our English Language Proficiency requirements and to see if you are eligible for a waiver.